Cordelia: Encrypted Pub/Sub for AI Agents

 8. Security Model -- Nation-state threat hierarchy, invariants, non-goals

-9. Economics -- Cooperative equilibrium, service economics, licensing
+9. Economics -- Cooperative equilibrium, SPO economics, channel models, Cardano settlement

 11. On Consciousness -- The hard problem, our position, alignment